 How do I apply?

-You'll generally apply online with your CV so make sure it's tailored to the role and the company because employers won't look upon generic CVs and cover letters favourably.
+You'll generally apply online with your CV, so make sure it's tailored to the role and the company.
+Employers won't look upon generic CVs and cover letters favourably.
+Learn more about CVs and cover letters.

 The application process may be broken down into stages and you could also face psychometric tests set by the recruiter.
 If successful you might move on to a video interview before facing an assessment centre.
 The final stage of the process is usually a face-to-face interview with the employer.

-Some sales graduate programmes recruit all year round while others have set application deadlines.
+Some sales graduate programmes recruit all year round, while others have set application deadlines so check with organisations of interest to make sure you don’t miss out.

 Sales roles are usually a combination of a basic salary and commission or bonuses.
-How much you receive will differ between companies and can be capped or uncapped.
+How much commission you receive will differ between companies and can be capped (a limit is place on how much commission you can earn) or uncapped (there is no limit, and you will take a percentage of each sale you close no matter the amount).
 There are also some roles where you work on commission only, which means you only get paid if you sell a certain amount.
 It's therefore important to check how your salary will work before you accept the job.

-As there is often a lot of travel involved you may also receive a company car or petrol allowance on your own car.
+As there is often a lot of travel involved in sales roles, you may also receive a company car or petrol allowance on your own car.

 Will I be offered a job at the end?

 If you successfully complete the full programme, most schemes lead to a full-time role with the company.
-However, this isn't always the case so it's best to check before you apply for the graduate scheme.
+After training you for two or three years the majority of organisations want to retain your talent within their business.
+However, this isn't always the case, so check whether you'll be offered a permanent position on completion of the scheme before you apply for graduate programmes.

 How can I be successful on a graduate scheme?